American Council on Science and Health: Industry influence

 ACSH is well known for being a pro-industry group, and the organization's critics have accused it of being biased in favor of industry.
 In response to such accusations, ACSH claims that "evidence-based science and medicine, sensible health advice, technological progress, and consumer freedom need protection from the nonstop assault of unscientific activist groups".

 In 1979, the information director of the FDA said, "Whelan just makes blanket endorsements of food additives.
 Her organization is a sham, an industry front."
 In 1980, ACSH co-founder Frederick J. Stare was chairman of ACSH's Board of Directors and sought funding from US tobacco company Philip Morris USA for ACSH's activities, stating that he believed financially supporting ACSH would be to Phillip Morris' benefit.
 In the early 1990s, ACSH decided to stop reporting its funding.
 Their 1991 report shows that many corporations contributed funds.
 In 1982, the Center for Science in the Public Interest (CSPI), a consumer advocacy group, published a report on ACSH's practices that stated, "ACSH seems to arrive at conclusions before conducting studies.
 Through voodoo or alchemy, bodies of scientific knowledge are transmogrified into industry-oriented position statements."
 CSPI director Michael F. Jacobson said of ACSH, "This organization promotes confusion among consumers about what is safe and what isn't. ...
 ACSH is using a slick scientific veneer to obscure and deny truths that virtually everyone else agrees with."

 In a 1992 internal memo by Whelan disclosed by Consumer Reports, Whelan directed her staff to ask McNeil Specialty for $10,000 toward a white paper on sweeteners, and she disclosed that her staff would seek "more CCC [Calorie Control Council] money... to help us get new sweetener booklet out".
 McNeil Specialty Products (now McNeil Nutritionals) owns the US marketing rights to Splenda, the branded name of the artificial sweetener sucralose; the Calorie Control Council is an industry trade association for producers of artificial sweeteners, fat substitutes, and low-calorie foods.
 The same memo instructs that staffers give "special attention" to "Mr. McDermott at Searle about meat money".

 One notable critic was Ralph Nader who stated that "ACSH is a consumer front organization for its business backers.
 It has seized the language and style of the existing consumer organizations, but its real purpose, you might say, is to glove the hand that feeds it."

 Environmental scientist Haydn Washington and cognitive scientist John Cook have described ACSH in Climate Change Denial: Heads in the Sand as a greenscamming organization, i.e. as one of many groups that are formed to "masquerade as groups concerned about the environment, but actually work against the interests implied in their names".

-In 2017, 26 health, environmental, labor and public interest groups sent a letter to USA Today, asking them to "refrain from publishing further columns authored by members of the American Council on Science and Health, or at the very least require that the individuals identify the organization accurately as a corporate-funded advocacy group".